 Prepare the kids but not too far in advance.
 If I start talking about a trip weeks before it happens the kids spend too much time thinking about me going away.
 That is too stressful for them, they have childhood to enjoy!

 Turn travel into a geography lesson.
 We have a large map and I circle the city I’m traveling to.
 We talk about where I’m going, what state the city is in and as the children get older I intend to incorporate books at bedtime about the state, city and even calculate miles and hours for math lessons.
 I really want to capture the teachable moments.

-Provide comfort while you are away.
+Provide comfort while you are away traveling for work.
 People that your children are accustomed to being with and with whom you trust and they trust, this is vital for everyone well being short and long term.
 When routine is possible give them this.
 If they like to sleep in mommy’s bed while you are gone, permit this or at least with your robe, blanket or pillow, whatever comforts them at night.

 Allow them to help you pack.
 Maybe writing you a note to surprise you in your suitcase or on the airplane and you leave them with something special.

 Ease the countdown.
 Using a calendar and simply circle when you will be home and when you are leaving.
 The adult they are with can nightly help them cross off the days until you are home.
-You can get fancy leaving them with a piece of chocolate they can eat each day you are gone and when there is no more chocolate, mommy is coming home!
+You, as the working mom, can get fancy leaving them with a piece of chocolate they can eat each day you are gone and when there is no more chocolate, mommy is coming home!

 Check your calendar.
 Don’t travel if you can avoid it on their birthdays or special events.
 Be organized on when things are taking place so you don’t miss out on the big moments.
 We all have to work but there are limits and living with regret or disappointing our children is not good for our health or heart.

 Moms work, and sometimes they travel for work.
 Don’t beat yourself up or let others make you feel guilty.
 Instead make it go as smoothly as possible so you can do your work well and be an outstanding mom!